 Find out how dogs, bells, inkblots, electric shocks and more play a role in understanding the human experience.
 Explore the world of the mind through a thoughtful investigation into the history, theory and application of psychology.

-Emphasis: Critical thinking skills, critical writing, integrated technology, higher level reading consent Fee: None Take part in a demanding, fast-paced survey of the many facets of the human experience.
+Emphasis: Critical thinking skills, critical writing, integrated technology, higher level reading skills.

+Take part in a demanding, fast-paced survey of the many facets of the human experience.
 The purpose of the Advanced Placement course in Psychology is to introduce students to the systematic and scientific study of behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 Through the AP Psychology experience, students have the opportunity to prepare for the AP Psychology exam in the spring.

-AP PSYCHOLOGY PS

-Pre-Req: Junior standing or instructor's

-REQUIREMENTS: Considerable use of research skills, critical thinking skills, analytical writing, public speaking skills and integrating technology.
-This is a college level course.

-AP EUROPEAN HISTORY PS

-Pre-Req: Junior standing, instructor's

-consent Fee: None Raise the academic bar with the challenges of a rigorous and fast paced survey of European history.
+AP EUROPEAN HISTORY PS Course: 324 Credit: 1 Duration: Year Grades: 11-12 Pre-Req: Junior standing, instructor's consent Fee: None Raise the academic bar with the challenges of a rigorous and fast paced survey of European history.
 AP European history will cover Europe's journey from the Renaissance to modern day (1450-present).
 All students, prior AP students and newcomers to the AP program, are welcome to join the class.

-NOTE: In spring you can take the AP European test and earn up to six college credits.
-REQUIREMENTS: Considerable use of research skills, critical thinking skills, analytical writing, public speaking skills, and integrating technology.
-This is a college level course.

-CRIME JUSTICE & LAW

-Course: 328 Credit: 1/2 Duration: Semester Grades: 11-12

-Criminal Justice is a survey of the justice system that focuses on the rights of citizens, law enforcement, court proceedings, probation and parole, pretrial services, the prison system and practical law.
+NOTE: This is a NCAA approved course.
+CRIME JUSTICE & LAW R Course: 328 Credit: 1/2 Duration: Semester Grades: 11-12 Pre-Req: Junior standing Fee: None Criminal Justice is a survey of the justice system that focuses on the rights of citizens, law enforcement, court proceedings, probation and parole, pretrial services, the prison system and practical law.
 Issues of crime and justice dominate American culture, from the halls of Congress, to prime-time television, to what happens on the streets of Marshfield.
 The intent of this course is to help individual students comprehend how the legal system operates locally and nationally.
 Students will examine careers in all facets of justice.
 Meets senior social science requirements for graduation.

-AP UNITED STATES HISTORY PS

-AP US History will cover United States history from colonization to present following college standards of writing, reading and critical thinking.
-This course will satisfy the sophomore United States History requirement for qualifying students.
-Junior and senior students may take this course as an elective sequel to the traditional United States history courses.

-NOTE: Take on the challenge of a College Board AP curriculum and possibly earn credit for college by taking the AP test in spring.

-REQUIREMENTS: Considerable advanced writing, critical thinking, and primary document analysis.
-This is a college-level course.

-AP ECONOMICS PS

-Pre-Req: Junior standing or consent of

-the instructor Fee: None

-Expand your understanding of the complexities of the American economy in this challenging college level course.
+NOTE: This is a NCAA approved course.
+AP UNITED STATES HISTORY PS Course: 336 Credit: 1 Duration: Year Grades: 10-12 Pre-Req: Sophomore standing Fee: None AP US History will cover United States history from colonization to present following college standards of writing, reading and critical thinking.
+Become a historian through the analysis of primary source documents, development of historical arguments and connections, and use of historical thinking skills.
+Prior AP students and newcomers to the AP program are welcome.
+NOTE: This is a NCAA approved course.
+AP ECONOMICS PS Course: 337 Credit: 1 Duration: Year Grades: 10-12 Pre-Req: Sophomore standing or consent of the instructor Fee: None Expand your understanding of the complexities of the American economy in this challenging college level course.
 Examine the underlying principles of micro and macro-economics, collaborate with business leaders to examine local issues, and work toward possible college credit.

-REQUIREMENTS: Considerable application of economic theory to a host of contrived and real-world scenarios, conducting independent research, problem solving using economic methodologies and theories, and the ability to evaluate the validity of conflicting schools of thought is emphasized.
-This is a college level course.

 NOTE: This course fulfills the senior Consumer Education requirement for graduation.

-AP WORLD HISTORY: MODERN PS

-Pre-Req: Junior standing; instructor's
+NOTE: This is a NCAA approved course.

-consent Fee: None Study the cultural, economic, political, and social developments that have shaped the world from 1200 CE to the present.
-Analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.
-This rigorous and fast-paced college level course is open to students with AP experience as well as newcomers who are ready for the challenge.
+AP WORLD HISTORY: MODERN PS Study the cultural, economic, political, and social developments that have shaped the world Course: 338 from 1200 CE to the present.
+Analyze texts, visual sources, and other historical evidence and Credit: 1 write essays expressing historical arguments.
+This rigorous and fast-paced college level Duration: Year course is open to students with AP experience as well as newcomers who are ready for the Grades: 11-12 challenge.
+Pre-Req: Junior standing or instructor's NOTE: This is a NCAA approved course. consent Fee: None